Metropolitan line (Toronto): Description of the line

 The Metropolitan line was a single-track radial line with passing loops.
-Between 1909 and 1914, the Metropolitan line was at its maximum length running from the CPR crossing at Yonge Street to Sutton.
-Here is a description of the line during that period.
+Between 1909 and 1914, the Metropolitan line was at its maximum length, running from the CPR crossing at Yonge Street to Sutton.
+Here is a description of the line during that period:

-The Toronto terminal of the Metropolitan line was on Yonge Street at the north side of the CPR crossing which at that time was a level crossing.
-This is near what is now the Summerhill subway station.
-Passengers arriving from the south by the Yonge streetcar line, needed to get off on the south side of the CPR crossing and walk across the CPR tracks to board the radial cars.
-A 1905 photo showed that the terminal was off-street at the south-west corner of Yonge Street and Birch Avenue.
-However, a 1914 map showed that the terminal was relocated to the east side of Yonge Street.
+The Toronto terminal of the Metropolitan line was situated on Yonge Street, north of the CPR crossing (then a level crossing) near today's Summerhill subway station.
+Passengers arriving by the Yonge streetcar line needed to alight on the south side of the CPR crossing and then walk northwards across the CPR tracks in order to board the radial cars of the Metropolitan Line.
+A 1905 photo shows that the terminal was situated off-street at the southwest corner of Yonge Street and Birch Avenue (today this is an electrical substation).
+However, a 1914 map shows that the terminal was relocated to the east side of Yonge Street (today the LCBO north parking lot).

-From its Toronto terminal, the line ran northwards on the west side of Yonge Street until the northern brim of Hogg's Hollow.
-Just south of St. Clair Avenue West, the line passed the line's carhouse on the west side.
-At Davisville, the railway had an electrical generation station.
-At the southern brim of Hogg's Hollow, the line descended an 8% grade.
-(In 1922, the southern terminal would be at Glen Echo at that southern brim.)
+From this Toronto terminal, the line ran northwards along the west side of Yonge Street until the northern crest of Hogg's Hollow.
+Along the way, the line passed the line's carhouse on the southwest side of St. Clair Avenue West, and the company's electrical generation station at Davisville.
+Reaching the southern brim of Hogg's Hollow, the line descended an 8% grade.
+In 1922, the southern terminal was relocated from Summerville to Glen Echo at this southern brim.